ShabbySaliors/ShipBattles/README.md

 ## Instructions

 Your goal is to destroy all of the enemy bases.
-You have to actions, moving and shooting.
+You have two ways to interact in the game: moving and shooting.

 To Move:
 - W -> Up